Call Now - Open 24/7

 Connecticut

-There is more than a single reason why Connecticut holds 13th place on the national bicycle-friendly state rank.
-Although there were four bicyclist deaths reported in the state in 2023, the state authorities continue to regularly invest in various programs that promote vulnerable user safety.
-For instance, they give out $5K grants to communities to hold multiple educational events that are related to the topic.
-In the first year of the initiative implementation, over 60 organizations took part in those programs.
-Such an approach to cycling and walking is reflected in low mortality rates among vulnerable user groups.
+There is more than one reason why Connecticut holds 13th place in the national bicycle-friendly state ranking.
+Although four bicyclist deaths were reported in the state in 2023, state authorities continue to invest in programs that promote vulnerable road user safety.
+For instance, Connecticut launched an Active Transportation Microgrant Program that provides $5,000 grants for educational events, bike and pedestrian safety measures, and Safe Routes to School initiatives.
+In the first year of the program, more than $250,000 was awarded to over 60 organizations, schools, and towns.

 Iowa